Treating Lung Injuries in Burn Cases

 - Hoarseness or difficulty eating

 When an inhalation injury happens, the mucosa of the membranes can slough off, causing fluid, also called exudate, to stream out of the tissue into the air passages.
 This eventually dries and adheres to the mucosa, interfering with airflow.
-There are several reasons why placing a burn patient on a ventilator earlier rather than later may be necessary.
-Signs that early intubation may be necessary include:
+There are several reasons why placing a burn patient on a ventilator earlier than later may be necessary.
+Signs that early intubation may be required include:

 - Extensive burns to the face and neck